-The Department is responsible for the statutory management plan consultation and undertakes consultation directly with licensees on operational issues and processes.
-Industry Annual Management Meetings are convened by the West Australian Fishing Industry Council (WAFIC), who are also responsible for statutory management plan consultation under a Service Level Agreement with the Department.
+The Department undertakes consultation directly with licensees on operational issues and processes and is responsible for the statutory management plan consultation.
+Industry Annual Management Meetings are convened by the Western Australian Fishing Industry Council (WAFIC), who are also responsible for statutory management plan consultation under a Service Level Agreement with the Department.

 Management boundaries for the south coast crustacean fisheries are shown in South Coast Crustacean Figure 1.
-The 'boundaries' of the deep-sea crab component of the fishery (managed by Fishing Boat Licence Condition 105) include all the waters of these fisheries deeper than 200 metres, excluding those of the ERLF, where crabs may only be taken by licensees in the ERLF.
+The 'boundaries' of the deep-sea crab component of the fishery (managed by Fishing Boat Licence Condition 105) include all the waters of these fisheries deeper than 200 metres, excluding those of the ERLMF, where crabs may only be taken by licensees in the ERLMF.